 Refer note 5 for details related to unsecured loans.
-The Company has not issued any advances against the right, licence and
+The Company has not issued any advances against the right, licence and authority as collateral.

 (xxix) Related party transactions

 Details of all material transactions with related parties are disclosed in point note 36.